Linkinlog/Gasible/README.md

 - `setup`: Runs the setup method on all modules
 - `update`: Runs the update method on all modules
 - `teardown`: Runs the teardown method on all modules
-- `config`: Shows the configuration commands
-  - `generate`: Generates a new config
+- `generate`: Generates a new config, overwriting the old

 ## Configuration